CONTENT WARNING: this article contains some language, crude humor, and discussions of adult relations.

 Often considered the most selfish and paranoid monarch in English history, the dude wasn’t a big fan of the whole governing thing so often left such nuisances to guys like Thomas Wolsey, Thomas More and Thomas Cromwell, while he spent his time hunting, jousting and sleeping around.
 Henry’s tumultuous rule was marked by rampant executions and bankruptcy.
 During his reign, Henry also beefed up England’s naval might, expanded the ‘Divine Right of Kings’, and even started up his own Church after a breakup with Catholicism… all because they wouldn’t let him get divorced.

 Which brings me to perhaps the most notable thing about Henry the Eighth: he was practically a medieval pimp.
 In addition to having SIX WIVES?! throughout his life, it’s estimated that he had at least 12 affairs on the side.
-Henry got around so much that he makes JFK and Bill Clinton look like a pair of celibate monks.
-All of which is absolutely crazy when you consider that during the ultra-prudish 1400’s, divorce was not really a thing people did in Medieval Europe, much less sleeping around like the lead in a 70’s sexploitation film.
+All of which is absolutely crazy when you consider that during the ultra-prudish 1400’s, divorce was not really a thing people did in Medieval Europe.

 WIFE #1 – CATHERINE OF ARAGON